Anaid0616/Cross-Course-Design-HTML-CSS-Project/README.md

 ![image](https://github.com/user-attachments/assets/7c7fd573-3771-43bf-8616-cf197cb71f8b)

-A responsive, accessible, and interactive fictional online store for gaming products, built as part of my Front-End Development (FED1) course at Noroff School of Technology and Digital Media.
+A responsive, accessible, and interactive online store for gaming products, built as part of my Front-End Development (FED1) course at Noroff School of Technology and Digital Media.

 ## **Description**
 This project is part of a series of assignments focusing on different aspects of front-end development, including Design, HTML & CSS, and JavaScript.
-The website is built for GameHub, an online shop where users can browse, view, and purchase a variety of computer games.
+The website is built for a fictional client GameHub, an online shop where users can browse, view, and purchase a variety of computer games.
 The goal was to create a responsive and interactive site with a focus on best coding practices and accessibility standards.

 ## **Project Goals**
 Design an Interactive Prototype: Using Figma to create a high-fidelity design for the website.